Find out how to solve problems related to installing OneAgent on Windows.

 If you're still unable to resolve this issue, please contact us at Dynatrace answers.
 Also, consider installing OneAgent on a different machine.

 Following installation of OneAgent, your Apache web server must be completely restarted to enable monitoring.
 To do this correctly, it's important to understand the difference between "partial" and "complete" restarts.
 In the case of partial restarts, the main Apache process re-reads its configuration files, re-opens its log files, and then restarts its worker processes.
 OneAgent however, requires a complete Apache web server restart in which all workers and—most importantly—the main Apache process are shut down entirely and then restarted.

 See Stopping and Restarting Apache HTTP Server for more information on the different types of available restarts.

 You may be accustomed to restarting Apache by issuing an

 apachectl restart command.
 Oddly, this command only results in a partial Apache restart.

-To execute a complete Apache restart and enable deep monitoring with Dynatrace OneAgent, you need to first invoke a complete shutdown using the
+To execute a complete Apache restart and enable deep monitoring with OneAgent, you need to first invoke a complete shutdown using the

 apachectl stop command.
 Only following this step can you restart the server using